Herbert Spencer: Evolution

-Spencer in his book Principles of Biology (1864), proposed a pangenesis theory that involved "physiological units" assumed to be related to specific body parts and responsible for the transmission of characteristics to offspring.
-These hypothetical hereditary units were similar to Darwin's gemmules.
+Spencer in his book Principles of Biology (1864), proposed a pangenesis theory that involves "physiological units" assumed to be related to specific body parts and responsible for the transmission of characteristics to offspring.
+These hypothetical hereditary units are similar to Darwin's gemmules.

 Sociology

 Spencer read with excitement the original positivist sociology of Auguste Comte.
 A philosopher of science, Comte had proposed a theory of sociocultural evolution that society progresses by a general law of three stages.
 Writing after various developments in biology, however, Spencer rejected what he regarded as the ideological aspects of Comte's positivism, attempting to reformulate social science in terms of his principle of evolution, which he applied to the biological, psychological and sociological aspects of the universe.
+Spencer is also generally credited as the first to use the term 'social structure.'